 - To model conscious media use, we ask that adults also refrain from using cell phones, texting or using other electronic devices while moving through the school buildings, walking on campus grounds, and while dropping off and picking up their children.

-- GBRSS teachers request that all students refrain from using electronic social networking sites.
+- BWS teachers request that all students refrain from using electronic social networking sites.
 These not only pose safety threats, but also hamper students’ ability to interact with their classmates in socially healthy ways.

 - Students should also refrain from interacting through email, instant messaging and chat rooms so that they can cultivate aware, empathetic and genuine interpersonal skills.